lowlevel86/OpenGL-3D-Adventure-Game-Engine/README.md

 ![](./Documentation/howTos/Debug/0.png)

-#### This game engine features
+### Features
 * Written in C and uses basic openGL functions
-* Pixel to pixel positioning of objects at the lense no matter the projection
+* Possible pixel to pixel positioning of objects at the lense no matter the projection